Amalan-ConStat/PresidentialElection/Year1982/Election1982.md

     ##                    ColNames      V1
     ## 1: Total No of Votes Polled 6592617

-There is exactly 10000 votes extra in the tallied district tables.

 ### Nuwara-Eliya District

+Extra 10000 votes are from miscalculation of the Nuwara-Eliya district.
+So the final value for Total No of Votes Polled is 6592617.

 ![](Fig24.JPG)